A jackknife bias correction for nonlinear network data models with fixed effects: Estimating average effects

 The choice of the statistic $S_{ij}$ may be motivated by the exact type of deviation from conditional independence the researcher is interested in testing.
-For example, $S_{ij}=Y_{ji}$ gives a test of reciprocity, i.e. the tendency of agents to be more likely to form a directed link if the corresponding link in the opposing direction already exists.\footnote{Note that reciprocity is allowed for under Assumption \ref{assu:network}, so that a rejection of the null hypothesis of no reciprocity does not affect interpretation of the dyadic model estimates.} Using $S_{ij}=\frac{1}{N-2}\sum_{k\ne\{i,j\}}Y_{ik}Y_{kj}$ gives a test for transitive triangles, similar to the one presented above. \citet{Graham2020d} consider a similar set of test for a logit model, where sufficient statistics for the fixed effect parameters exist, and derive some optimal test statistics.
-It would seem useful to consider the properties of such test statistics in a broader set of models, although this is beyond the scope of this paper.
+For example, $S_{ij}=Y_{ji}$ gives a test of reciprocity, i.e. the tendency of agents to be more likely to form a directed link if the corresponding link in the opposing direction already exists.\footnote{Note that reciprocity is allowed for under Assumption \ref{assu:network}, so that a rejection of the null hypothesis of no reciprocity does not affect interpretation of the dyadic model estimates.} Using $S_{ij}=\frac{1}{N-2}\sum_{k\not\in\{i,j\}}Y_{ik}Y_{kj}$ gives a test for transitivity, similar to the one presented above. \citet{Graham2020d} consider a similar set of tests for a logit model, where sufficient statistics for the fixed effect parameters exist, and derive some optimal test statistics.
+It should be noted that these statistics test for the presence of strategic interactions, conditional on the specified model being correct, and in general could reject due to any form of misspecification (for example, estimating a logit specification when the truth is a probit).\footnote{\citet{auerbach2022} proposes a two-sample Kolmogorov-Smirnov test for network data that can be used to test whether a network was generated by a particular parametric model.} It would seem useful to consider the properties of such test statistics in a broader set of models, although this is beyond the scope of this paper.
 We note only that many interesting statistics are likely to have the form of the general fixed effect averages considered in this paper, and so the jackknife bias correction may prove useful in forming such tests.